vimc/bb8/README.md

 ```

 ## Schedule backups
-`schedule.sh`: Creates a cron job that backs up every hour and logs to the
+`./schedule`: Creates a cron job that backs up every hour and logs to the
 `bb8_logs` volume.
 Must be run as root.

 # Tests